 Tourism in Netherland India was published in the 1930s by the Travelers Official Information Bureau of Netherland India to promote tourism to the Dutch East Indies.
-The magazine is packed with nice black and white photos of Indonesian arts and crafts and advertisements for hotels, excursions, train, boat and air travel.
-This 1934 issue is entirely devoted to Indonesian woodcarving.
+The magazine was packed with photos of tourist destinations and advertisements for hotels, excursions, train, boat and air travel.
+Some of the themed issues are about Indonesian arts and crafts, such as woodcarving and silverware.
+Above you can browse the woodcarving number.
 The first three pages are about the beautiful carvings from Japara, a village on the north coast of Java.
 The rest of the magazine is about Balinese woodcarving.

 According to the author of the article, the modern Balinese style thus arose from the inner urge of the local woodcarvers to work in a different, more individual way.
 This last remark is interesting because it differs from the well-known story that modern Balinese woodcarving was strongly influenced by Western artists, such as Rudolf Bonnet, Walter Spies and Miguel Covarrubias.